Keyword Research for SEO

 Local Keyword Research

 If you serve specific geographic areas, incorporate location-based keywords into your research.
-These might include city names, neighborhood references, or “near me” variations.
+These might include city names, neighbourhood references, or “near me” variations.

 Voice Search Optimization